 Intangible assets, consisting primarily of exclusive rights to manage container fleets, are amortized over the expected life of the contracts based on forecasted income to the Company.
 The contract terms range from 11 to 13 years.
 The Company reviews its intangible assets for impairment if events and circumstances indicate that the carrying amount of the intangible assets may not be recoverable.
-The
+The Company compares the carrying value of the intangible assets to expected future undiscounted cash flows for the purpose of assessing the recoverability of the recorded amounts.
+If the carrying amount exceeds expected undiscounted cash flows, the intangible assets are reduced to their fair value.

-June 30, 2010 and 2009 (Unaudited)
+Notes to Condensed Consolidated Financial Statements-(Continued) September 30, 2010 and 2009 (Unaudited)